ifandelse/ConduitJS/README.md

 #ConduitJS

 ConduitJS can be used to give your methods a pre- and post-invocation pipeline.
-Think of it as targeted AOP for JavaScript methods.
+You can think of it as targeted [AOP](http://en.wikipedia.org/wiki/Aspect-oriented_programming) for JavaScript methods or the [Decorator](http://en.wikipedia.org/wiki/Decorator_pattern) pattern used to target methods specifically.
 Need the ability to execute behavior just before or after a  method is invoked?
 Want to apply a predicate that determines if the method should actually fire?
 You can use ConduitJS to make that happen.

 ##Example Usage
 ###Making a method a Conduit: